metabrainz/bookbrainz-user-guide/docs/style/disambiguation.md

     Examples:

     - Madame Bovary (English translation by Alan Russell)
-    - Madame Bovary (Eleanor Marx English translation) ^1(bad example, we should have one for each set of examples, and one to keep type of text consistent for a spesific translated work)
+    - Madame Bovary (Eleanor Marx English translation) ^1(bad example, we should have one for each set of examples, and one to keep type of text consistent for a specific translated work)

 5.  *Identically named work and type by same author*.
-If an author writes several works with the same or similar namese, the disambiguation should explain how they differ.<br>
+If an author writes several works with the same or similar names, the disambiguation should explain how they differ.<br>
     Examples:

     - In Memoriam (Voltairine de Cleyre poem to Dyer D. Lum)
     - In Memoriam (Voltairine de Cleyre poem to Gen. M. M. Trumbull)

-    If there is no useful distinguising information available, quote the first words of the text.
+    If there is no useful distinguishing information available, quote the first words of the text.
 Examples:

     - Justice (Ambrose Bierce poem “Jack Doe met Dick Roe”)
     - Justice (Ambrose Bierce poem “She jilted me”)

 6. *Combinations*.
-Often you will come across the situiation where more than one type of ambiguity occurs, so, combine methods above, shorten wherever practical and separate with commas.<br>
+Often you will come across the situation where more than one type of ambiguity occurs, so, combine methods above, shorten wherever practical and separate with commas.<br>
     Examples:

     - Esau (Philip Kerr novel, English original)